 Other Chessboard Problems

-This guide collects problems that sit outside the main families, but still illustrate the same principle: turn the board into a structured mathematical object before you try to construct a solution.
+This guide collects problems that sit outside the main families but still illustrate the same principle: turn the board into a structured mathematical object before you try to construct a solution.

-Equal Columns, Distinct Rows
+Equal Files, Distinct Ranks

 This problem is really about row and column counts.